technion/ruby-argon2/README.md

 Argon2::Password.verify_password("A password", myhash, KEY)
 ```

-## OSX 'El Capitan' Issues
+## Platform Issues

 The default installation workflow has caused issues with a number of gems under this update.
 There is some excellent documentation on the issue and some workarounds in the [Jekyll Documentation](http://jekyllrb.com/docs/troubleshooting/#jekyll-amp-mac-os-x-1011).
+With this in mind, OSX is a fully supported OS.

+Windows is not.
+Nobody anywhere has the resources to support Ruby FFI code on Windows.

 ## RubyDocs documentation